 Hosting a Turkish Coffee Tasting Experience

-For those unfamiliar with Turkish coffee, a guided tasting session can be a delightful addition to the Eid celebration.
-Offering a variety of coffee blends, from light roasts with floral notes to darker roasts with bold chocolate undertones, allows guests to compare and appreciate different flavors.
+For guests who may not have tried Turkish coffee, a guided tasting session can be a fun addition to the Eid spread.
+Offer a variety of coffee blends, ranging from light roasts with floral notes to darker roasts with rich chocolate undertones.
+Set up a tasting station where guests can sample and compare the different coffees.

 Incorporating Eid Traditions into the Coffee Bar